 - Make an emergency contact list – Once you have your schedule, ensure each participating family has it – and that it also includes an emergency contact list including names of parents, children, addresses and phone numbers.

 - Having a reliable back up driver is also a good suggestion.

 - Keep extracurricular activities in mind – If your children are active in any extramural activities, consider carpooling with families whose children are also involved in similar activities.

 - Teach car safety – Before you start carpooling, you can have a discussion with your children about being safe in the car, such as not screaming, buckling safety belts and being courteous to the other passengers.

 - Don’t be late – In the mornings, it is important that your child is ready to go before the parent who is driving arrives at your house.
 This way, you won’t cause delays in picking up the other children.

 - Update your child – Make sure your child knows exactly who is picking him/her up every day.
 This way, there will be no confusion.

-With the extra money you will be saving, put it towards the children’s education fund or watch it grow with a Tax Free Savings Account.
+With the extra money you will be saving, put it towards the children’s education fund or watch it grow.

 Where Old Mutual provides links to the websites of third parties, it must not be seen as any endorsement of the products or services of that third party.
 We cannot accept liability for any damages suffered as a result of any reliance on the contents of such website or making use of the products or services of the third party.